Siddharth-14/Front-End_Training/tasks.md

     - Exercise 23, 24, 25 from JS Lab guide (ES5 and before)
     - Use getElementsByTagName()
 - Feb 10
-    - Read up and use insertBefore() to add a child
+    - Read up and use insertBefore() to add a child, and removeChild() to remove a child
+    - Read up on template tag in HTML